bmjoshi/FAIR-UMN/README.md

 This repository includes the following folders and/or files.
 For *folders*, we provide a respective *Readme* document inside.
-The structure of folders is shown below:
+The structure of folders is shown below: <font color=#008000>Test</font>

 ```
 .